 - Real time and longitudinal analysis with reports generated at regular intervals

-Starting at $4,000 for a 12-month deployment of CommLis and RecStor the systems can be set in place in 48 hours and can be used starting with public meetings and community sessions.
+Starting at $600 per data set CommLis and RecStor the systems can be set in place in 48 hours and can be used starting with public meetings and community sessions.
 The URL is provided as a QRC and respondents can use any digital device (e.g., the smartphone) to respond to CommLis.
 The responses can be analyzed immediately with RecStor for displaying the results as soon as sufficient responses are received.

 CommLis also works as an ideal complement of the random-sample needs assessment process provided by MLL.
 In combining the needs assessment with CommLis many more members of the community can participate in expressing their voices to tell the story of the community.